30 hot Canadian classical musicians under 30, 2020 edition

-If you ask Elizabeth Skinner about the music she listens to, be prepared for a long and vertiginous reply.
-Laura Mvula, Isabelle Faust, Martha Argerich, Kendrick Lamar, Pekka Kuusisto, Danish String Quartet, Jessie Montgomery — "I enjoy a very wide variety of musical genres," she says.
-It's a window into the world of this dynamic violinist who's based in Montreal, where she has just completed her doctorate at McGill's Schulich School of Music.
+If you ask TJ Skinner about the music they listen to, be prepared for a long and vertiginous reply.
+Laura Mvula, Isabelle Faust, Martha Argerich, Kendrick Lamar, Pekka Kuusisto, Danish String Quartet, Jessie Montgomery — "I enjoy a very wide variety of musical genres," they say.
+It's a window into the world of this dynamic violinist who's based in Montreal, where they've just completed a doctorate at McGill's Schulich School of Music.

 A recent highlight for Skinner was playing with the Orchestre symphonique de Montréal for its European tour (March 2019) and tour of the Americas (October 2019).
-She also regularly plays with the Manitoba Chamber Orchestra.
-That is, when she's not too busy making lists ("I make one every day that includes what I want to get done"), cycling on Mount Royal and sampling the goods at Guillaume Bakery ("so delicious and dangerously close to where I live").
-Bon appétit, Elizabeth!
+They also regularly play with the Manitoba Chamber Orchestra.
+That is, when they're not too busy making lists ("I make one every day that includes what I want to get done"), cycling on Mount Royal and sampling the goods at Guillaume Bakery ("so delicious and dangerously close to where I live").
+Bon appétit, TJ!

-"Oboes are so fussy," says Ron Cohen Mann, and he would know: his own oboe cracked four times during the 2018-19 season due to changes in humidity and temperature.
-And yet, he concedes, "I truly love what I do and wouldn't trade it for anything."
-A graduate of Yale, Mannes College and UBC, Cohen Mann is currently based in Toronto, where he's busy performing and teaching.
-Lately, he's been creating fun tutorials on Instagram and YouTube, carving a space for himself as the Jonathan Van Ness of the oboe.
+"Oboes are so fussy," says Ari Cohen Mann, and they would know: their own oboe cracked four times during the 2018-19 season due to changes in humidity and temperature.
+And yet, they concede, "I truly love what I do and wouldn't trade it for anything."
+A graduate of Yale, Mannes College and UBC, Cohen Mann is currently based in Toronto, where they're busy performing and teaching.
+Lately, they've been creating fun tutorials on Instagram and YouTube, carving a space for themself as the Jonathan Van Ness of the oboe.
 "I hope that I can make a positive impact through these platforms."

-He loves New York, having made his Carnegie Hall debut as part of the Yale in New York series and played Carl Nielsen's Wind Quintet at Jazz for Lincoln Centre.
-But for his honeymoon, he and his husband, Peter, will likely skip NYC and head to Barcelona when international travel resumes.
+Cohen Mann loves New York, having made their Carnegie Hall debut as part of the Yale in New York series and played Carl Nielsen's Wind Quintet at Jazz for Lincoln Centre.
+But for their honeymoon, Cohen Mann and their husband, Peter, will likely skip NYC and head to Barcelona when international travel resumes.
 (Their wedding was delayed by COVID-19, but finally took place on July 29.)

 For inspiration, Cohen Mann turns to mezzo-soprano Joyce DiDonato ("her tone, her vibrato, her phrasing and her meticulous storytelling") and, lately, Franz Schubert ("his music is simple but has so much depth to it").
-Fun fact: he still knows all the words to Britney Spears' Oops!...
-I did it Again, the first record he owned.
+Fun fact: they still know all the words to Britney Spears' Oops!...
+I did it Again, the first record they owned.

 Marie Bégin, violinist